-- Often very touching are the requests for copies of tapes from spouses, children and grandchildren of the officers and men.
+Often there are very touching requests for copies of interviews from spouses, children and descendants of the veterans of all ranks who were interviewed.

 RUSI VI Support – MOH Program

 UVic Development and External Relations

 An account with the UVic Development and External Relations department was authorized when the program was established.
-In this account will be deposited donations, and tax receipts for all donations will be issued by the University of Victoria as appropriate.
-The name of the initiative is “The University of Victoria – Royal United Military Institute, Vancouver Island Military Oral History Project”.
-Dr. David Zimmerman, Professor of Military History, University of Victoria will manage the project, and will be authorized to disburse funds from the account in support of the project.
+In this account donations will be deposited.
+Tax receipts for all donations will be issued by the University of Victoria as appropriate.
+The name of the initiative is “The University of Victoria – Royal United Military Institute, Vancouver Island Military Oral History Program”.

 Summary of Implementation Plan

-Funds needed for the project are over of $20,000 annually.
-These funds will be dedicated such that $6,000 will be used to deliver the semester course, $10,000 for the collection and cataloging of oral history materials, and some $5,000 to defray the costs of operating the oral history section of the special collections area, located in the McPherson Library of the University of Victoria.
+Funds are required for the MOH Program on an annually.
+These funds will include those required to conduct the semester course, provide collection and cataloguing of oral history materials, and those required to defray the costs of operating the oral history section of the Special Collections, which is located in the McPherson Library of UVic.

 Dr. David Zimmerman, Professor, Military History University of Victoria.

-Maj (Ret’d) Gary Del Villano, Royal United Military Institute, Vancouver Island.
+Maj (Ret’d) Gary Del Villano, Royal United Military Institute of Vancouver Island.